6.6 Semidefinite Optimization¶

 where \(\Symm^r\) is the set of \(r \times r\) real-valued symmetric matrices.

-MOSEK can solve semidefinite optimization problems of the form
+MOSEK can solve semidefinite optimization problems stated in the primal form,

-We demonstrate the setup of semidefinite variables and the matrices \(\barC\), \(\barA\) on the following examples:
+We demonstrate the setup of semidefinite variables and their coefficient matrices in the following examples:

 We consider the simple optimization problem with semidefinite and conic quadratic constraints: